 |

 The Proctacanthus species are large and aggressive robbers.
 Some appear to be the most aggressive feeders we have, right up there with the vicious Promachus.
-Butterflies seem to be a favorite food.
+Butterflies seem to be a favorite food of the larger members of this genus.
 This is Proctacanthus duryi and it is a medium length, pale, apparently sand-loving species.
 So far I have only found it on river sand but who knows.
-We have seven species of Proctacanthus.
 This is a male.
-Compare with Michael Thomas' shot of P. heros from Georgia which possibly occurs here as well but has presently been found in Kentucky and Mississippi and no closer.
-It is a much larger and redder species.
-(See shot below.) |
+We currently have seven species of Proctacanthus with nine in OK. |

 |